Cyber Attack

 What Is Cyber Attack?

 A cyber attack is any type of malicious activity that targets computer systems, networks, or personal devices.
 Cyber attacks can be conducted by individuals, groups, or organizations, and can range from simple to complex.
-Cyber attacks can be used to steal data, disrupt services, or cause damage to systems.
-Common types of cyber attacks include phishing, malware, ransomware, distributed denial of service (DDoS) attacks, and SQL injection.
+Cyber attacks can be used to steal data, disrupt services, or gain unauthorized access to systems.

 Description